 Courtney Hershey Bress

-Ms. Bress is also an active teacher, giving master classes around the country and maintaining a private teaching studio; at the University level she is Adjunct Professor of Harp at Lamont School of Music, University of Denver and Lecturer of Harp at the University of Wyoming.
-She was the Assistant Professor of Harp at Colorado State University from 2016–2021 and has been visiting Professor of Harp at the Eastman School of Music.
-She is also the Harp Instructor for the Lamont Summer Academy at DU.
-Her students have won National and International harp competitions.
-She has served as a juror for the American Harp Society National Competitions, including the Grandjany Memorial Competition, and held the position of artist and clinician for the Midwest Harp Festival.
+Ms. Bress is also an active teacher in master classes around the country and in her private teaching studio.
+She is the Adjunct Professor of Harp at Lamont School of Music, University of Denver; Harp Instructor for the Lamont Summer Academy; and Lecturer of Harp at the University of Wyoming.
+She was Assistant Professor of Harp at Colorado State University from 2016–2021 and has been visiting Professor of Harp at the Eastman School of Music.

 Ms. Bress is the author of the book For Love of the Harp, published by Veritas Musica Publishing.
 The book gives advice to young musicians and relates stories about her career, then provides a guide to arranging and composing music for the harp.

 Ms. Bress was a 2005 GRAMMY® nominee for her performance of Ancient Voices of Children by George Crumb.
 She is a member of the internationally renowned flute, horn and harp chamber group,Trio Arcadia.
 Her performances can be heard on recordings with the Colorado Symphony, Baltimore Symphony, the U.S. Army Field Band, and on recordings on the Naxos, Bridge, and Albany labels.
 Her duo album, Night Music and Fantasies, with violinist, Andrés Cárdenes, was released in December 2022.